 - number of hours completed toward Nursing degree

-- completion of science course; BIOL 2420 Microbiology & Pathology
+- completion of ALL science course

 - Point awarded for non-repetition of prerequisite Science courses including withdraw ("W").